Duration

 Frameless is a local concert series dedicated to experimental music that explores the changing conditions of life in the digital age and has been committed to contemporary trends in aural art for nearly a decade.

-A project by Karin Zwack (frameless).
-Curated by Sarah Miles (Haus der Kunst).
+Curated by Karin Zwack (frameless) and Sarah Miles (Haus der Kunst).